 Putting It All Together

 Stretches that pull through the whole body help to unify muscles, joints, tendons, and ligaments throughout your limbs.
-Alternate your favorites morning stretches.
-Keep it lively with these moving exercises for your morning wake up routine!
+Alternate your favorite morning stretches.

-The most important thing is to get yourself moving in a way that incorporates your entire body without introducing fast and jerky motions first thing as your feet hit the floor in the morning.
+The most important thing is to get yourself moving in a way that incorporates your entire body without introducing fast and jerky motions first thing as your feet hit the floor.

 Featured photo credit: Scott Broome via unsplash.com